ryansch/docker-unifi-rpi/README.md

 - [`5.6.26`, (*5.6/Dockerfile*)](https://github.com/ryansch/docker-unifi-rpi/blob/master/5.6/Dockerfile)
 - [`5.7.8`, (*5.7/Dockerfile*)](https://github.com/ryansch/docker-unifi-rpi/blob/master/5.7/Dockerfile)

-## Usage
+# Usage

-### Prerequisites
+## Prerequisites

-A [Raspberry Pi](https://www.raspberrypi.org/) running with [Docker and Docker Compose installed](https://docs.docker.com/engine/installation/linux/docker-ce/debian/#install-using-the-convenience-script) on it.
+A Raspberry Pi running with [Docker and Docker Compose installed](https://docs.docker.com/engine/installation/linux/docker-ce/debian/#install-using-the-convenience-script) on it.
 Guides such as [this](https://blog.alexellis.io/getting-started-with-docker-on-raspberry-pi/) or [this](https://blog.hypriot.com/getting-started-with-docker-and-mac-on-the-raspberry-pi/) are available for beginners.

-### On rpi:
+## On rpi:

 - `sudo git clone https://github.com/ryansch/docker-unifi-rpi /opt/unifi && cd /opt/unifi`
 - `sudo docker-compose up -d`

-### From any computer on your network:
+## From any computer on your network:

-- Visit 'https://raspberrypi.local:8443/' with your browser.
+- Visit https://raspberrypi.local:8443/ with your browser.
 Replace `raspberrypi.local` with the actual hostname or local network IP address of your Raspberry Pi.

 ## Building
 - `docker build --pull -t ryansch/unifi-rpi:<version> <version>`